-Advantage ✔ Canon imagePROGRAF TX-4000 HP DesignJet T1300 ePrinter
+Advantage 🗸 Canon imagePROGRAF TX-4000 HP DesignJet T1700dr

-Text V
+Text ✓

-Fine Lines V
+Fine Lines ✓

 Halftone Range = =

-Halftone Fill V
+Halftone Fill = =

-Solid density ~
+Solid density = =

-AEC Graphics V
+AEC Graphics ✓

 Business Graphics ✓

-Photographic Images V
+Photographic Images ✓

-- When printing in monochrome, the HP T1300 delivered darker solids with higher optical densities in all tested modes. - + Black serif fonts produced by the Canon TX-4000 unit were dark, crisp and legible down to the smallest 3-pt. level in High quality mode, and 4-pt. level in Fast and Standard modes, while sans serif characters were pin-sharp and legible at the 3-pt. size in all modes.
+- O When printing in monochrome in Fast mode, the Canon TX-4000 produced darker solids with higher optical densities than the HP unit; in Standard/Normal mode, both models' optical densities were comparable, while in High/Best mode, the HP T1700dr delivered higher optical densities. - + Black serif fonts produced by the Canon TX-4000 unit were dark, crisp and legible down to the smallest 3-pt. level in High quality mode, and 4-pt. level in Fast and Standard modes, while sans serif characters were pin sharp and legible at the 3-pt. size in all modes.
 There was no ink bleed visible on text produced by the TX-4000.
-In contrast, the HP device delivered fully formed black fonts legible down to the 3-pt. level in Fast and Normal modes, but with some ink bleed and overspray evident.
-In Best mode, HP's serif fonts were legible at the 4-pt. size and sans serif fonts were legible at the 3-pt. size, with no bleed. - + In Buyers Lab's line art reproduction test, both models' fine lines remained distinct at the 0.1-pt. level in all modes and were rated very good.
-White-on-black fine lines produced by both models were intact at the 0.25-pt. level in all quality modes, and were rated very good for the Canon TX-4000 across the board, but only fair for the HP T1300 as they were less distinct. - + Circles produced by both models were fully formed at 0.1-pt, but the Canon TX-4000 delivered far smoother circles (which were rated very good in all modes) than those produced by the HP unit, which were rated good in Fast and Standard modes as they were slightly jagged, and very good in Best mode. - + Both models produced the 1x1 pixel grid in black with no quality issues, except for the HP T1300's grid in Fast mode which was slightly inconsistent; the Canon model's grids displayed smooth and uniform coverage and were rated very good (in Fast and Standard modes) and excellent in High mode versus good (in Fast mode) and very good (in Normal and Best modes) ratings for the HP unit. - O Both models delivered comparable black halftone output across the full range-from the 10% to the 100% dot-fill levels-with distinct transitions between all levels. - + Halftone fill coverage was slightly grainy in all modes for the HP device and was rated good.
-The Canon model delivered very smooth greyscale coverage that was rated excellent in Fast mode and very good in Standard and Best modes. - + When evaluating AEC graphics in black in all modes, both models delivered very good detailing but the Canon TX-4000 had a slight advantage with crisper text and more distinct fine lines when viewed under magnification, whereas output from the HP model appeared bolder and displayed slight ink bleed in Fast mode, but only when viewed under magnification.
+In contrast, the HP device delivered fully formed black serif fonts legible down to the 5-pt. level in Fast and Normal modes, and 4-pt. level in Best quality mode, but with some ink bleed and overspray evident.
+The HP model's sans serif fonts were dark and legible at the 3-pt. size in all quality modes, but displayed some ink bleed. - + In Buyers Lab's line art reproduction test, both models' fine lines were intact at the 0.1-pt. level in all modes and were rated very good for the Canon device and good for the HP unit, as they were less distinct.
+White-on-black fine lines produced by both models were intact at the 0.25-pt. level in all quality modes, and were rated very good for the Canon TX-4000 across the board, but only fair for the HP T1700dr in Fast and Normal modes and good in Best mode as they were indistinct. - + Circles produced by both models were fully formed at 0.1-pt, but the Canon TX-4000 delivered far smoother circles (which were rated very good in all modes) than those produced by the HP unit, which were rated good in all modes as they were slightly jagged. - + Both models produced the 1x1 pixel grid in black with no quality issues, except for the HP T1700dr's grid in Fast mode, which was slightly inconsistent; the Canon model's grids displayed smooth and uniform coverage and were rated very good (in Fast and Standard modes) and excellent in High mode, versus a rating of good (in Fast mode) and very good (in Normal and Best modes) for the HP unit. - O Both models delivered comparable black halftone output across the full range-from the 10% to the 100% dot-fill levels-with distinct transitions between all levels. - O Both models delivered very smooth greyscale coverage that was rated excellent in Fast mode and very good in Standard/Normal and Best/High quality modes. - + When evaluating AEC graphics in black in all modes, both models delivered very good detailing, but the Canon TX-4000 had a slight advantage with crisper text and more distinct fine lines when viewed under magnification.
+While output from the HP model appeared bolder, it displayed slight ink bleed in all modes, but only when viewed under magnification.